 The first Americans to visit the Los Angeles area arrived on the New England trading vessel Lelia Byrd, captained by ship's co-owner, William Shaler.
 Shaler and friend and partner Richard J. Cleveland jointly purchased the Virginia-built Lelia Byrd (Shaler prefered to call it Delia Byrd) to enter the sea otter pelt trade in the Pacific.
 They already had a great deal of seafaring trade experience between them.
 The Pacific venture was risky, however, mostly because “merchant navigators,” as they called themselves (a polite term for “smuggler”), were prohibited by Spanish authorities from trading on the California coast.
 The partners calculated that they could surreptitiously scoop up sea otter pelts (the so-called “royal fur of China”) in California from mission padres and Indians in exchange for trinkets, household goods and ribbon.
 Then they could take their cargo to China to trade for highly profitable porcelain, silk, carved chests and quicksilver.
 All they had to do was avoid Spanish authorities in California.
 Shaler assumed the role of ship’s captain and Cleveland that of business manager.

 In March 1803, Shaler and Cleveland arrived with the Lelia Byrd in San Diego.
-Their ship was quickly seized by Spanish authorities on suspicion of trying to smuggle otter pelts from California.
-That night, however, the crew overpowered the Spanish guards left onboard and, through a corrupt guard, also managed to obtain a cache of otter pelts previously seized from an earlier ship.
-Shaler ordered the ship to flee under sail with the guards as hostage.
-The Spanish artillery battery at Ballast Point on Point Loma, in its first hostile engagement, fired on the fleeing ship to try to stop it.
-In response, the Lelia Byrd returned a broadside from its own three-pounders.
-Yet, despite the artillery duel, no one was injured and the Leila Byrd managed to sail out of range of the Spanish guns.
-When determined it safe to do so, the hostage Spanish guards were taken ashore and freed.
+The ship was promptly seized by Spanish authorities, suspected of trying to smuggle otter pelts from California.
+Guards were posted onboard the ship to keep it anchored, but, that night, the crew overpowered the guards and even, through a corrupt guard, managed to obtain a cache of otter pelts previously seized from an earlier ship.
+Shaler ordered his ship to flee under sail with the captured guards as hostage.
+The ship still had to bypass a Spanish artillery battery on Point Loma at Ballast Point.
+As the battery's first hostile engagement, it fired on the fleeing ship.
+In response, the Lelia Byrd returned a broadside from its own three-pounder guns.
+Despite the artillery duel, no one was injured and the Leila Byrd managed to safely sail out of range of the Spanish guns.
+When Shaler determined it safe to do so, he had the Spanish hostages taken ashore and freed.
 The Lelia Byrd sailed off toward Hawaii (then called the Sandwich Islands).

 In 1804, after a year of profitable trading in China and Hawaii, Cleveland returned to New England on another vessel and Shaler took the Lelia Byrd for another run along the western North American coast for more sea otter pelts.
 Keeping in mind that the Lelia Byrd’s last visit in California involved escaping from the law, taking hostages, and engaging in a firefight, Shaler resolved to minimize his profile there and avoid ports with Spanish guns and garrisons.